You may not think that getting a speeding ticket in Virginia is a big deal. However, it can carry serious penalties.

 - Three demerit points.
 You would receive three demerit points on your driving record for driving between one and nine mph over the posted speed limit.
 This conviction will stay on your driving record for five years.

 - Four demerit points.
-The penalty for driving between 10 and 19 mph over the posted speed limit is four demerit points, which also remains on your driving record for five years.
+The penalty for driving between 10 and 19 mph over the posted speed limit is four demerit points, which also remain on your driving record for five years.

 - Six demerit points.
 If you are caught driving 20 mph or more over the posted speed limit, the penalty is six demerit points on your driving record.
 The conviction will remain on your record for 11 years.
 In addition, you could be charged with reckless driving if you are driving 20 mph over the speed limit.